FW De Klerk, South Africa’s last apartheid president, has died.

 He is well known for his iconic February 2, 1990 speech, in which he announced the lifting of a ban on the African National Congress (ANC) and allied liberation organisations.

-In the same speech, he called for Mandela’s release after 27 years in prison.
+In the same speech, he called for the release of anti-apartheid icon Nelson Mandela, who had been imprisoned for 27 years.

-However, in recent years, he has been chastised for failing to hold apartheid’s violent underpinnings accountable.
-His testimony is being sought in a number of contemporary court matters.

-He was born into a family of Afrikaners, a white ethnic group descending primarily from Dutch colonizers, in Johannesburg, South Africa’s commercial capital.
-His father was a prominent apartheid senator who served as interim president for a short time.
+His father was a leading apartheid senator who served briefly as interim president, and he was born into a family of Afrikaners, a white ethnic group descending primarily from Dutch colonisers.

 Before being elected to parliament as a member of the apartheid-initiating National Party, he studied law.

-De Klerk then held a number of cabinet positions until becoming president in 1989, a position he retained until 1994, when he turned over the reins to Mandela following the country’s first democratic elections.
+De Klerk then held numerous cabinet roles before becoming president in 1989, a position he retained until after the first democratic elections in 1994, when he handed over the reins to Mandela.

-Officials were sluggish to react to his death since many political leaders were gathered in parliament for a budget speech.

-“Thank you God,” Julius Malema, the leader of the communist Economic Freedom Fighters, tweeted, followed by five dancing emojis.